Ungava brown bear

 The Ungava brown bear is an extinct population of grizzly bear (Ursus arctos horribilis) that inhabited the forests of northern Quebec and Labrador until the early 20th century.
-It was once considered its own subspecies, as Ursus arctos ungavaesis.

 Common names

 Other names are the "Labrador grizzly bear" and "Labrador-Ungava grizzly."

 Distribution

-The Ungava brown bear originally occurred in the northern part of the Labrador Peninsula known as the Ungava Peninsula in the Canadian provinces of Quebec and Labrador.
+The Ungava brown bear originally lived in the northern part of the Labrador Peninsula, known as the Ungava Peninsula in the Canadian provinces of Quebec and Labrador.
 Its habitat was similar to other grizzlies, including boreal forest and tundra.

 Discovery

-Until concrete evidence suggesting its existence was discovered in 1975, biologists typically discounted the idea that a brown bear had once roamed northern Quebec.
+Until concrete evidence suggesting its existence was discovered in 1975, biologists typically discounted the idea that a grizzly bear had once roamed northern Quebec.
 Various reports of brown bears from 1900 to 1950 were written off as colour morphs of the more common American black bear.
-Reports of its existence were doubtful at best, until a skull was unearthed by anthropologist Steven Cox in 1975.
+Reports of its existence were doubtful at best until a skull was unearthed by anthropologist Steven Cox in 1975.

 Early evidence

-One of the earliest pieces of evidence supporting the existence of a brown bear in Labrador is a map of the region drawn in 1550 by French cartographer Pierre Desceliers, which depicts three bears on the coast.
+One of the earliest pieces of evidence supporting the existence of a grizzly bear in Labrador is a map of the region drawn in 1550 by French cartographer Pierre Desceliers, which depicts three bears on the coast.
 One bear is white and is certainly a polar bear, while the other two are brown.

 In the late 1700s, Labrador area trader George Cartwright wrote in his journal of a bear with markings consistent to those of young grizzly bears:

 Fur trappers' reports from local Moravian mission posts indicate that brown bear pelts were regularly recorded from the 1830s to the 1850s.